 Video of the Day

 You're likely to find silverfish in your bathroom at night because they are nocturnal insects.
 Silverfish prefer to live in dark areas because they're sensitive to light, and when they come out to look for food at night, they can get around using their sensitive antenna.
 Silverfish are not predators, so they don't eat other insects, but they need starches, carbohydrates and protein to survive.

 Although they're not venomous and they don't carry diseases, they can be super destructive.
 You must contact your local pest control to get rid of the silverfish invading your bathroom.
 Pest control will also help you create a plan so the silverfish won't come back.

 Nocturnal House Centipedes

 Centipedes are elongated creatures that have flat, segmented bodies with a pair of legs per segment.
 These creatures can vary in color and pattern, but the most common colors are brown and reddish-orange.
-They can vary in size, ranging from 4 to 152 millimeters depending on their species.
+They can vary in size, ranging from just over 1/8 inch to 2 inches long, depending on their species.
 Centipedes also have a pair of long and sensitive antennae on their head and can have between 15 and 177 pairs of legs.

 Although they have small mouths, they have large, clawlike structures that have a venom gland.
 Since centipedes are carnivorous creatures, they use their venomous claws to paralyze other insects.
 House centipedes prefer damp and dark environments, and since they are nocturnal, they like to hunt for their food at night.
 You can find them in basements and closets as well as tubs and sinks in the bathroom.